mo7amedaliEbaid/dart-flutter-interview-questions-preparation/extra1.md

+- What is Software?
+- Refers to a set of instructions that tell a computer how to perform specific tasks.
+- It Includes programs, applications and other excutable files that enable computers to carry out various functions.

 - What is Software Engineering?
 - Software engineering is defined as the process of identifying user needs, then designing, creating, and testing software to meet those requirements.
 It is a discipline of engineering concerned with the growth of software products by the use of well-defined scientific concepts, methodologies, and procedures.
 It follows a set of principles, best practices, and procedures that have been fine-tuned through time, evolving as software and technology evolves.
 Software engineering results in a product that is dependable, efficient, and effective in its function.